Agreement sets out the next phase of CSRD

 • 14 minute read

-• January 29, 2026
+• April 17, 2026

-The Omnibus agreement sets a revised CSRD scope.
+The Omnibus directive sets a revised CSRD scope.
 EU entities with over 1,000 employees and net turnover above €450 million must apply the European Sustainability Reporting Standards (ESRS) and taxonomy rules for financial years starting on or after 1 January 2027.
 The threshold for non‑EU entities has also changed, with reporting required from financial years starting on or after 1 January 2028.

 Applicability of CSRD in Ireland

-CSRD came into force in January 2023 and was transposed into Irish law through the European Union (Corporate Sustainability Reporting) Regulations, which came into effect in July 2024.
+CSRD originally came into force in January 2023 and was transposed into Irish law through the European Union (Corporate Sustainability Reporting) Regulations, which came into effect in July 2024.

 In July 2025, Ireland gave legal effect to the EU’s “Stop the Clock” Directive.
 This move paused the original CSRD requirements for Wave 2 (large EU entities) and Wave 3 (small and medium-sized enterprises (SMEs)) for a further two years while negotiations on the European Commission’s Omnibus proposal continue.